matter-app/take-home-exercise-backend/README.md

 git bundle create take-home-exercise.bundle HEAD master
 ```

 This generates a bundle file called `take-home-exercise` based on your local master branch.
-Upload that file using the link provided in the e-mail you received, and we'll review your code within 1-2 days.
+Return that file to us via email, and we'll review your code within 1-2 days.

 Thank you and good luck! 🙏